Create Dynamic Groups

 If you are not sure which identity management is used on your tenancy, refer to Documentation to Use for Cloud Identity.

-3. Enter a name for the dynamic group.
-Record the name for future use.
+4. Provide a Name and Description (optional) for the dynamic group, and record the name for future use.

-6. From the Include instances that match menu in Create Matching Rule,
+6. From the Include instances that match dropdown menu:

 9. You can enter tags (optional) to organize and track resources in your tenancy.

-10. Click Create to finish creating the dynamic group.
+10. Click Create to complete the dynamic group creation.

 For more information on dynamic groups, see Managing Dynamic Groups.